-Our audit procedures included, amongst others:

-General procedures for related party transactions

-- tested the design and implementation of controls related to identifying related parties; - made inquiries with the Supervisory Board and evaluated its assessments with regards to (significant) related party transactions; - tested the appropriateness of journal entries made throughout the period which met specific risk-based criteria and performed testing on outgoing payments based on pre-defined riskbased criteria with regards to related party transactions among others; - reconciled confirmations of outstanding related party balances per 2 June 2023 (date of the Business Combination) and per balance sheet; - performed substantive testing on other related party transactions, including vendor loans and remuneration of management board and supervisory board.
+RELATED PARTY TRANSACTIONS & ACCOUNTING OUR AUDIT APPROACH AND OBSERVATIONS TREATMENT OF "BUSINESS COMBINATION" TRANSACTION There is a considerable amount of related party Our audit procedures included, amongst others: transactions between New Amsterdam Invest N.V., its management and other related parties. procedures for General related party Also, the board and management have a transactions considerable amount of ancillary positions. tested the design and implementation of controls related to identifying related parties; There is a risk that related parties and any made inquiries with the Supervisory Board and transactions with these related parties are not evaluated its assessments with regards to properly identified, processed and disclosed in (significant) related party transactions; the financial statements and are not at arm's tested the appropriateness of journal entries length. made throughout the period which met specific risk-based criteria and performed testing on Specifically, to safeguard the "Business outgoing payments based on pre-defined risk-Combination" the investment properties were based criteria with regards to related party acquired and/or secured by related parties of the transactions among others; company awaiting the approval of shareholders reconciled confirmations of outstanding related during the annual general meeting of 2 June party balances per 2 June 2023 (date of the 2023.
+This related party transaction is disclosed Business Combination) and per balance sheet; under 'Acquisition and financing of investment performed substantive testing on other related properties' in Note 17 as well in the section party transactions, including vendor loans and 'Significant transactions with related parties' on remuneration of management board and page 13. supervisory board.